openeuropa/europa-search-client/README.md

 The library is organized into 3 layers with a specific scope:
 - **Applications layer**: it is called by 3rd party systems like Drupal.<br />
-  It is in charge of
+  It is in charge of:
   - Receiving the request messages to send the Europa Search REST services;
   - Validating the message content before continue the process.
 - **Proxies layer**: it is in charge of